(CW: brief mention of multiple forms of child abuse)

 Where do our stories come from?
 They come from our interests, outworld experiences, cultural affinities, current events, and more.
 All these threads come together to produce complex, rich, fully ensouled system members.
 Were we paper-and-ink characters, rather than sentient ones, we would be described as “round” characters who change, grow, and develop alongside the plot.

 We know when a system member’s storyline fits when it refuses to budge, when we can’t change the background without unravelling the story as a whole.
 Mature storylines can change as the plot unfolds, but we are following a path, not forcing the process.
+This is the same as personality development in singletons, though in the minds of creatively inclined systems, this development can include the emergence of separate stories that exist in parallel with the system’s external life.

 Our plurality is influenced by trauma, but not defined by it.